Jessica

 I'll never have his manners.

-Quote Analysis: Jessica's most-quoted single piece of self-defence, and the play's foundational statement of the blood-versus-manners distinction.
-The line operates as Jessica's whole moral argument for what she is about to do.
-By blood, she is Shylock's daughter and shares his Jewishness; by manners, she has the moral freedom to reject the household, the religion, and the man who raised her.
-The distinction is the play's most direct articulation of the early modern question of whether identity is inherited or chosen, and Jessica's whole defence rests on the choice being available to her.
-Modern criticism has, in the last several decades, increasingly tested the line.
-The "manners" Jessica rejects are partly her father's actual conduct toward her — strictness, isolation, denial of music and entertainment — and partly the Jewish religious practice that the play conflates with the conduct.
-The line is therefore both a piece of personal-domestic complaint and a piece of religious-cultural separation, and its complexity has been the principal site of modern critical attention to the character.
+Quote Analysis: Jessica's most-quoted piece of self-defence, and the play's foundational blood-versus-manners distinction.
+It is her whole moral argument for what she is about to do.
+By blood she is Shylock's daughter and shares his Jewishness; by manners she claims the freedom to reject the household, the religion, and the man who raised her.
+It is the play's most direct statement of the old question of whether identity is inherited or chosen, and her defence rests on the choice being available to her.
+Modern criticism has tested the line hard: the "manners" she rejects are partly her father's actual conduct toward her – strictness, isolation, the banning of music – and partly the Jewish practice the play folds in with that conduct, which makes the line both personal complaint and religious-cultural separation at once.

 Quote 3